CodeEzard/Mapify/README.md

 # Mapify
+### Objective
-Objective:- To allow buyer and seller apps to use Open source maps for e-commerce functionality such as creating polygon(s) of points, generating motorable paths between 2 points, computing motorable distance between 2 points.
+To allow buyer and seller apps to use Open source maps for e-commerce functionality such as creating polygon(s) of points, generating motorable paths between 2 points, computing motorable distance between 2 points.

-Test Link for Mapify:-
+### Test Link for Mapify:
 https://mapify4you.netlify.app/

 More updates will be introduced soon!!